 - 8. Inpatient Physician and Specialist Care Services from Physicians, including specialists and other licensed health professionals within, or upon referral from, the Member's Network Medical Group are covered while the Member is hospitalized as an Inpatient.
 A specialist is a licensed health care professional with advanced training in an area of medicine or surgery. - 9.
 Inpatient Rehabilitation and Habilitation Care Rehabilitation and Habilitation Services that must be provided in Inpatient rehabilitation/habilitation Facility are covered.
 Inpatient rehabilitation/habilitation consists of the combined and coordinated use of medical, physical, occupational and speech therapy when Medically Necessary and provided by a Network Provider who is a registered physical, speech or occupational therapist, or a healthcare professional under the direct supervision of a licensed physical therapist acting within the scope of his or her license under California law.
 Medically Necessary treatment for Mental Disorders and Substance-Related and Addictive Disorders are covered.
 (For a description of coverage of Mental Disorder and Substance-Related and Addictive Disorders, please refer to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form.) - 10.
-Inpatient Substance-Related and Addictive Disorder Services including Transitional Recovery Services Rendered at a Treatment Center - Medically Necessary hospitalization for services to treat Substance-Related and Addictive Disorder listed below are covered and are provided to you by U.S. Behavioral Health Plan, California (USBHPC). - Inpatient Substance-Related and Addictive Disorder Services, including Medical Detoxification provided at an Inpatient Treatment Center Medically Necessary Substance-Related and Addictive Disorder Services, including Medical Detoxification, which have been preauthorized by USBHPC and are provided by a Network Practitioner while the Member is confined in a Network Inpatient Treatment Center or at a Network Residential Treatment Center. - Inpatient Physician Care Medically Necessary Substance-Related and Addictive Disorder Services, including Medical Detoxification, provided by a Network Practitioner while the Member is confined at an Inpatient Treatment Center or at a Residential Treatment Center, or is receiving services at a Network Day Treatment Center and which have been preauthorized by USBHPC.
+Inpatient Substance-Related and Addictive Disorder Services Inpatient Substance-Related and Addictive Disorders Services The below listed inpatient services for the diagnosis, prevention and treatment of Substance-Related and Addictive Disorders are covered under this health plan and require Prior Authorization: - Inpatient Substance-Related and Addictive Disorders Services Inpatient services rendered by a licensed Inpatient Treatment Center, Residential Treatment Center or Medical Detoxification facility for the prevention, diagnosis and/or treatment of Substance-Related and Addictive Disorders.
+Prior Authorization required. - Inpatient Physician Services Inpatient services rendered by a health care professional acting within the scope of their license while the Member is admitted to an Inpatient Treatment Center, Residential Treatment Center or Medical Detoxification facility.
+Prior Authorization required. - Inpatient Transitional Recovery Services Transitional Residential Recovery services rendered by a licensed or certified Residential Treatment Center for the prevention of Substance-Related and Addictive Disorders prescribed by a practitioner.
+Prior Authorization required. - Inpatient Treatment and Residential Treatment includes room and board in a Semi-private Room (a room with two or more beds).